 Check the fabric care tag because most bedding can be washed.
 If you don't have a large, front-loading washer, take the larger items to a laundromat.
 For just a few dollars, you'll have clean linens in less than an hour.

 If you and your pets do live in your bed, cover heavy bedding with a sheet that can be tossed in the washer.
 Spot clean any spills or pet accidents on bedding immediately.

 Curtains and Drapes

-Curtains or drapes in living areas and bedrooms don't need frequent cleaning; a thorough cleaning by washing or dry cleaning once a year is enough.
-If you are concerned about dust, take down the drapes and toss them in the dryer on the 'air only' cycle to remove the dust and even a few wrinkles.
-Don't use heat because that can cause some fabrics to shrink.
+Curtains or drapes in living areas and bedrooms don't need frequent cleaning because gravity tackles much of the dust.
+A thorough cleaning by washing or dry cleaning once a year is enough, though, to remove dust caught in the crevices and wrinkles of the fabric.
+If you are concerned about dust, take down the drapes and toss them in the dryer on the air-only cycle to remove the dust and even eliminate a few wrinkles.
+Don't use heat because that can cause some fabrics or linings to shrink.

 07 of 12